4.12. Plotting Functions

 otp.any_plotting_function(..., title="Name of plot")

-Legends and labels inside the figures are generated from descriptions of the objects.
-Make sure to create your objects with an expressive desc=".." or long_desc="..." parameter.
+Inside the figures, legends and labels are generated from object descriptions.
+Just make sure to create all your objects with expressive desc=".." or long_desc="..." parameters.

 obj = Object(..., desc="Abc378")